Considerations for Designing and Running an Application in the Cloud

 port sub-key from your manifest, you must configure port 443 for TCP/WebSocket traffic in your load balancer or HAProxy.

-By default, when you push an application, all files in the application’s project
+By default, when you push an application, all files in the application’s project directory tree are uploaded to your Cloud Foundry instance, except version control or configuration files with the following file extensions:

 If the application directory contains other files (such as